How Daylight Savings Affects Your Health

 With all the news coming out about circadian rhythms and common sleep disorders like sleep apnea, it’s not surprising that moving the clocks forward has some negative side effects.
 Below are five ways that messing with time hurts your health:

-Research from the American College of Cardiology finds that moving the clocks forward may increase the risk for heart attack.
-Data from more than 42,000 hospitals in Michigan revealed that heart attacks spiked by 25% the Monday following the spring time change.
+Research from the American College of Cardiology finds that moving the clocks forward may increase the risk of a heart attack.
+Data from more than 42,000 hospitals in Michigan revealed that heart attacks spiked by 25% the Monday following the springtime change.
 On the other hand, the opposite proved true when moving the clocks forward.
 Researchers discovered that heart attacks dropped by 21% the Tuesday after the fall time change.

-The researchers did note that heart attacks often occur Monday mornings anyways (more reason not to like Mondays).
-However, the added lack of sleep due to daylight savings magnifies the likelihood of heart attacks.
-The National Sleep Foundation says that sleep deprivation effects metabolism and increases blood pressure, as well as inflammation.
+The researchers did note that heart attacks often occur on Monday mornings anyway (more reason not to like Mondays).
+However, the added lack of sleep due to daylight saving time magnifies the likelihood of heart attacks.
+The National Sleep Foundation says that sleep deprivation affects metabolism and increases blood pressure, as well as inflammation.
 These side effects leave the body prone to heart problems.

 Google corroborated these findings.
-On the Monday following the time change, Google users searched for 3% more entertaining websites versus the previous Monday.
+On the Monday following the time change, Google users searched for 3% more entertaining websites than the previous Monday.
 When tired, employees simply aren’t motivated, and they’re also not very attentive.
-Researchers explain that instead of paying attention to a meeting people will scroll through social media instead.
+Researchers explain that instead of paying attention to a meeting, people will scroll through social media instead.
 This distraction may hinder a person’s job performance.

 So if you’re boss says anything about your productivity this next week, blame it on the time change.

-If you manage heavy machinery or work in dangerous situations, then you’re at risk of injury following daylight savings.
-A study, published by the American Psychological Association, analyzed an injury report, covering the last two decades, from the Mine Safety and Health Administration.
+If you manage heavy machinery or work in dangerous situations, then you’re at risk of injury following daylight saving time.
+A study, published by the American Psychological Association, analyzed an injury report covering the last two decades from the Mine Safety and Health Administration.
 The researchers found that losing an hour of sleep incurred, on average, four more injuries on the Monday after daylight savings.
-Missing just one hour of sleep is enough to effect your mental acuity.
+Missing just one hour of sleep is enough to affect your mental acuity.
 So, be careful at work this next week!

 Final Comments